 Explorer Patcher improves:

-This prevents repetitive resizing and repositioning, saving time during frequent file or system inspections.
+This avoids repetitive resizing and repositioning, saving time during regular file or system checks.

 Explorer Patcher supports configuration strategies that help users maintain stability across Windows updates and system changes.

-Explorer Patcher allows users to preserve their configuration so settings can be restored quickly after:
+Explorer Patcher enables users to save their configuration so that settings can be quickly restored after:

 This reduces downtime and prevents configuration drift.